rejectedsoftware/vibelog/README.md

 A fast and simple embeddable blog for multi-site authoring

 The base package comes with a default style.
-For an example of a custom style see the [vibe.d blog](http://vibed.org/blog/posts/new-website-has-got-vibe).
+For an example of a custom style, check out the [vibe.d blog](http://vibed.org/blog/) or [Aspect blog](https://aspect.bildhuus.com/blog/).

 [![Build Status](https://travis-ci.org/rejectedsoftware/vibelog.svg?branch=master)](https://travis-ci.org/rejectedsoftware/vibelog)